 I know what you might be thinking – aren’t most drones $1,000 or more?
 Generally, you would be correct.

-However, earlier this year, DJI launched the all-new Mavic Mini 2, an upgraded version of last year’s Mavic Mini.
+However, in 2020, DJI launched the all-new Mavic Mini 2, an upgraded version of 2019’s Mavic Mini.
 This drone is extremely powerful for its tiny size.
 On DJI’s website, you can even see the device being put into a pants pocket – that’s how small it is.

 Still clocking in at an ultra-light 249 grams, this little guy can now record in 4K vs 2.7K from last year’s version, and fly for just over thirty minutes.
 While this won’t replace the pro-level Mavic 2 Pro or Phantom series, this drone might be the perfect grab-and-go option, especially at a mere $449.